team33/thekraken/README.txt

 4.1.
 Upgrade recommendations: from The Kraken 0.2

-    It is recommended to uninstall and remove (or archive) The Kraken from the system for the sake of housekeeping.
+    It is recommended to unwrap FahCores and remove (or archive) The Kraken from the system for the sake of housekeeping.

     1. Go to client directory (shutting the client down is not required)
     2. Run './thekraken-0.2 -u'; it should give output similar to the following: